 In pictures: North Korea's politics and history

-This is a map from Google showing the site in North Hamgyong province, where nuclear testing is thought to have occurred last month.
+This is a map from Google showing the site in North Hamgyong province, where nuclear testing is thought to have occurred earlier this year.
 The country carried out similar tests in 2006 and 2009.

 The secretive country is led by Kim Jong-un (right), who inherited the position from his father Kim Jong-il (left).
 When Kim Jong-il died in December 2011, the country went in to mourning.